Medical Genetics

 The Key to Understanding Your Health Is Medical Genetics

-For the purpose of comprehending, diagnosing, and treating genetic disorders and inherited diseases, the science of medical genetics combines the ideas of medicine, genetics, and biology.
+The science of medical genetics combines medicine, genetics, and biology to comprehend, diagnose, and treat to comprehend, diagnose, and treat genetic disorders and inherited diseases.
 Medical geneticists are essential for diagnosing genetic disorders and explaining the implications of a diagnosis to patients and their families.

 Pharmacogenetics